badlydrawnletters/emojifier-docs/all/bugreport.md

 # Bug Report
 ---
 ### Description
-This command is used to report a bug to the developers
+This command is used to report a bug to the developers.
 ### Usage
 ```
 !!bugreport
 ```
 ### Permission Required
-Anyone can use this command, unless they are blacklisted globally
+Anyone can use this command, unless they are blacklisted globally.

 ### Example image
 ![bugreport example](../images/bugreport.PNG)